-- I: Plan a sequence of lessons that are coherent and have well-defined links to previous learning and the learning objectives. - J: Teach lessons that are effectively managed using active learning strategies and where learning is often differentiated. - K: Teach lessons using formative assessment methods to support and monitor the students' learning. - L: Evaluate lessons to identify strengths and areas for further development in classroom practice
+- !: Plan a sequence of lessons that are coherent and focused on content and language to stimulate students' active participation in the lesson and to develop productive language skills. - J: Teach lessons using learning activities that are based on well-managed active learning approaches, and ensure learning includes differentiation. - K: Teach lessons using a variety of formative assessment and feedback methods to activate participation and productive language skills. - L: Evaluate lessons to identify strengths and areas for further development in their professional practice using feedback from various sources.

-Learning outcome I: Plan a sequence of lessons that are coherent and have well-defined links to previous learning and the learning objectives.
+Learning outcome I: Plan a sequence of lessons that are coherent and focused on content and language to stimulate students' active participation in the lesson and to develop productive language skills.